 In 2008, Konami released another Spinoff, one year later in Europe and North America.
 The same people still made it but switching roles and ending up once again with a massive mess of new names popping up on credits.

 Hudson Soft was also not involved with these games so a new Suikoden Game for a Console which wasn’t from Sony.
 It was well-received, but people knew it from Suikoden Tactics that this was yet another Spin-off, So they were more forgiving enjoying the game wondering why the hell this was released for the Nintendo DS and not for the PSP, etc.?

 Now fans were patiently waiting for the Suikoden 6, Suikoden the Women Web of a century was released in 2012.
 People wanted Suikoden for the PSP but guess what?
 Only in Japan.
 It came for Sony Consoles Screwing Fans again for keeping them waiting for Suikoden 6.

 Now it’s 2018, and we still don’t have Suikoden 6 or Suikoden 6 Release Date, and it did fail actually.
 Suikoden is probably never going to come back.
-They released even more Spin-off than the main titles which were out there, Konami’s fault considering They have been making from Past few years won’t surprise anyone.
+They released even more Spin-off than the main titles which were out there, Konami’s fault considering They have been making from the past few years won’t surprise anyone.
 Risky attempt to create something new and failing too many spin-offs.

-Now we think this was all pretty much sums up of what happened with Suikoden and their team including disputes among them; regardless it was still one of the greatest franchise of all time.
-The beloved series has left us with no explanation in another word we can only speculate on what happened with the series and should not think much about the Suikoden 6 Release Date.
+Now we think this was all pretty much sums up of what happened with Suikoden and their team including disputes among them; regardless it was still one of the greatest franchises of all time.
+The beloved series has left us with no explanation in other word we can only speculate on what happened with the series and should not think much about the Suikoden 6 Release Date.

 Suikoden 6 Release date